Giskard-AI/giskard/python-client/docs/guides/installation_library/index.md

 ## Install the Giskard Python Library for Python + Giskard server (UI features) without LLM

-If you want to use the Giskard server but your model is not a generative model you need to install the `giskard` library with `pip`:
+If you want to use the Giskard server but your model is not a text generation model you need to install the `giskard` library with `pip`:

 ::::{tab-set}
 :::{tab-item} Mac and Linux